 A community is made up of individuals from all different backgrounds or situations who come together with certain goals, ideals or interests in common.
 They are united by their commonality of those interests or goals, not necessarily by their similarity of person.

-The word “community”, we feel, is more in line with the original apostolic idea of having “all things in common”, that is Life With Jesus.
+The word “community”, we feel, is in line with the original apostolic idea of having “all things in common”, that is Life With Jesus.
 It’s on this basis that we all come together regularly for worship, social events, prayer and singing and to truly celebrate a free life in Jesus.
 We believe this aspect of community is so critical when considered in the light of Life With Jesus.

 Paul the Apostle speaks at length about our individuality and how important each person is to God.
-Believers are described collectively as a “body” (I Cor 12:12-13), and, as with the human body, this body of believers is made up of many different parts.
+Believers are described collectively as a “body” (I Corinthians 12:12-13), and, as with the human body, this body of believers is made up of many different parts.
 None is better or worse, just different – and all are valuable to a well-functioning body.
 Corinthians tells us that “God has carefully placed each part of the body right where he wanted it”.

 Again, as with the human body, this “body of believers” is governed or directed in all its functions by the head, which is Jesus.
 In fact, this body of believers is actually called “Christ’s body”.
-(I Cor 12:27).
+(I Corinthians 12:27).
 It is remarkable that God has designed the human body – every part dependent on every other part – as a working model for understanding our lives together as a community of believers.

 The Riverdove Community is filled with people just like you; we’re mums and dads, singles, couples, retirees, kids and teens – all just doing life, like you are!